Last Updated on November 9, 2022 by Michelle Ball

 “cyber sexual bullying” means the dissemination of, or the solicitation or incitement to disseminate, a photograph or other visual recording by a pupil to another pupil or to school personnel by means of an electronic act that has or can be reasonably predicted to have one or more of the effects described in [Bullying law: section 48900(r)].
 A photograph or other visual recording… shall include the depiction of a nude, semi-nude, or sexually explicit photograph or other visual recording of a minor where the minor is identifiable from the photograph, visual recording, or other electronic act.

-An act of cyber sexual bullying must be “bullying” but also must encompass sexual acts.
+Per this code, an act of cyber sexual bullying must amount to “bullying,” but also must encompass sexual acts.

 What Could Be Sexual Bullying?

-Some examples of cyber sexual bullying are sexual harassment via language, pictures or posts, sexting, or actions that harass someone sexually.
+Some examples of cyber sexual bullying are sexual harassment via language, pictures or posts, sexting, or actions that harass someone sexually or based on their gender.

 Comments When Cyber Sexual Bullying Law Signed